SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_UK_Server_Manager.md

 ## Configuration

 This protocol is intended to be used for services.
 When you create a service, in the advanced options section, select it as the service protocol.
-Then select the necessary elements and parameters, as described in the [DataMiner Help](https://help.dataminer.services/dataminer/#t=DataMinerUserGuide/part_2/services/Adding_a_service.htm).
+Then select the necessary elements and parameters, as described under [Adding a service](xref:Adding_a_service).

 The following default protocols and parameters need to be included: